BenKoppenaal/chip8_python/README.md

 # CHIP-8
 A CHIP-8 emulator written in Python3 under the MIT license.
+It was created together with [Pablo Jiménez Mateo](https://github.com/pjimenezmateo).

 # Requirements
 These noted versions were used in development, older versions might work as well but weren't tested.